rwolin/570---HW/570-HW - exercise/README.md

 Folder contents:
 README.md: Instructions and outlines of document

 main_mac.sh: Contains the console commands to run the code.
+I could not get this to work with my code.
+It is not functioning.

 analysis: The code that exists for the task.

-output: Where the document created will be saved.
+This is also where the output will be saved.

 Instructions for completion on Mac:

-1. run the file, "main_mac.sh"  Note:  I could not figure out how to run this.
-Based on examples this should work, but I do not know how to test it.
-2. Look at output report saved in "/output" folder.

-If the above does not work or you also do not know how to run .sh file, do the following.
-Open the
+1. Open "/analysis/MAC_exercise_code.Rmd" using Rstudio
+2. Click Knit at the top of the page.
+3. Open the output html file that is now located in the "/analysis" folder.